ComputerMentorsGroup/MTA-SoftwareDev/Lesson-4/README.md

 3. Write down your IPv4 Address (For example, it might show 192.168.88.1)
 4. Have your friend open their web browser and type the IP address including **/index.html** at the end.
 *For Example: 192.168.88.1/index.html*
+5. **IP ADDRESSSES CHANGE** every time you re-connect to the internet (including restarting your computer).
+A dedicated or static IP address does not change.
+For more information visit: http://www.makeuseof.com/tag/static-ip-address-advantages-disadvantages/

  ### Web Applications and Web Services are Server-Side Programming